![]() |

 Curiously, the DVD has 5.1 audio, plus English, Spanish and French subtitles.
 But the blu has 2.0 stereo audio, though it's lossless PCM, and no subs, despite the back of the blu-ray case listing 5.1 and all three subs.
 So that's a little funky.

 Now, when I said Passion River's DVD was barebones, I mean, it doesn't even have a menu.
 But the blu-ray has some goodies: specifically an on-camera interview with Cummings, which runs a good 20+ minutes, talking about the making of and ideas behind the picture, and a short film.
 This sounds like a perfect opportunity for fans to see how the funeral originally went, but I suppose they couldn't include that on the disc for the very same reasons the song couldn't be in the feature.
-So instead we get a different short, written and directed by Cummings, but not starring him.
+So instead we get a different short called The Robbery, written and directed by Cummings, but not starring him.
 It's another single take film, even more ambitious, about a young woman who asks a Uber to wait outside while she robs a liquor store.
 It's pretty great, although fans will still want to track down the 2016 Thunder Road online.

 Cummings probably got on a lot more film fans' radars with his second feature, when he ventured into popular genre territory with The Wolf of Snow Hollow.
 But Thunder Road fans were delighted (and possibly relieved) to see Cummings was playing much the same character, another stressed out cop named Jim with anger issues.
 But now he's in an entirely new setting, a small vacation town seemingly beset by a murderous werewolf.
 His performance is just as compelling the second time around, and this time he's joined by the great Robert Forster and comedienne Ricki Lindhome, who are both pitch perfect in their supporting roles.